How might we make everyday citizens’ reporting experience easier and more delightful?

 Bad: We’ve created this cringy monstrosity.
 We can’t let it out into the world like this.

 Saving grace: the civic tech community

-Good thing about the civic tech community is that there are a lot of people who understand design and supports good design.
-I only had to ask for help.
-There were other designer, content strategist, project manager, and everyday people giving us feedback on how to improve the interaction and application.
-They reminded me that I had to ask the hard questions and think of the user.
+When you’ve done something embarrassing, you’d wish people will tell you, so you can fix it, right?
+Thankfully, that’s what I got from the designers, content strategists, project managers, and everyday people in the civic tech community.
+They gave me very constructive criticisms and tips to consider the user and the content.
+I forgot there are a lot of people who understand design and supports good design, and I only had to ask for help.
+They reminded me that we had to ask the hard questions and empathize with the user.
 And think of a better name for the app.

 Design Iteration 3: Doing the right thing, starting small